-Summaries: You will write a short summary of three (3) readings individually: also, in groups in class, you will write three summaries of videos.
+Summaries: In class, you will write a short summary of three (3) readings individually: also, in groups, you will write three summaries of videos.

 Quizzes:/Written Assignments: You will have announced and unannounced quizzes each week based on reading and vocabulary of each chapter.